Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Numerical Simulations

 Motivated by this, we replace the PCA subspace in the previous procedure with FMS and AFMS.
 For completeness, we also report the application of TME, PCA, and spherical PCA (SPCA), which computes the PCA subspace of the normalized dataset ${\bx/|\bx| : \bx \in \calX}$ \citep{Locantore1999}.
 We do not report dynamic smoothing, as it did not change the performance of FMS.
 In particular, dynamic smoothing typically affects the algorithm's rate of convergence and precision, but neither is essential in this example.

-Specifically, we trained CIFAR-10 \citep{Krizhevsky2009LearningML} on ResNet-20, CIFAR-100 \citep{Krizhevsky2009LearningML} on ResNet-32, and Tiny-ImageNet \citep{imagenet_cvpr09} on ResNet-18.
+Specifically, we trained CIFAR-10 \citep{Krizhevsky2009LearningML} on ResNet-20, CIFAR-100 \citep{Krizhevsky2009LearningML} on ResNet-32, and Tiny ImageNet \citep{imagenet_cvpr09} on ResNet-18.
 The \textbf{CIFAR-10} dataset consists of 60,000 color images of size 32×32 pixels, categorized into 10 classes.
 It contains 50,000 training images and 10,000 test images.
 The \textbf{CIFAR-100} dataset is an extension of CIFAR-10, containing 100 classes instead of 10.
 Each class has 600 images, making a total of 60,000 images.
 The dataset consists of 50,000 training images and 10,000 test images of size 32×32 pixels.
 The \textbf{Tiny ImageNet} dataset contains 200 classes with images resized to 64×64 pixels.
 It includes 100,000 training images and 10,000 validation images.

-For all three data sets, the images were normalized using their channel-wise means and variances.
+For all three datasets, the images were normalized using their channel-wise means and variances.
 The deep neural networks were trained with the SGD optimizer using a weight decay of 1e-4, a momentum of 0.9, and a batch size of 128.
 The learning rate was initially set to 0.1 and decayed to 0.01 over 100 epochs.
 Model parameters were sampled at the end of every epoch, after which FMS, PCA, and TME were applied to estimate the subspace.
 When training within this subspace using projected-SGD, we maintained the same batch size and momentum as in the original SGD setup.
 The learning rate was set to 1 initially and decayed to 0.1 over 30 epochs.

 To assess robustness, we introduced additional label corruption by randomly selecting a fraction of the training data and assigning random labels to them.
 The testing accuracies of our simulations are visualized in Figure \ref{fig:low3}.
-The first row illustrates the accuracies of all methods applied to three datasets reduced to 20 dimensions, while the second row shows the accuracies when a corruption level of 0.15 is applied.
+The first row illustrates the accuracies of all methods applied to three datasets reduced to 20 dimensions, while the second row shows the accuracies when 15\% of the labels are randomly corrupted.
 Note that AFMS and FMS have the same performance in all scenarios.
 PCA and TME also perform similarly.
 As shown in Figure~\ref{fig:low3}, label corruption significantly degrades the performance of SGD.
 In contrast, training in low-dimensional subspaces demonstrates that FMS outperforms the other methods.